-R. Cease-and-Desist Orders.
+Q. Cease and Desist Orders

-- 1. The health officer may issue an order to cease and desist from the use of any OWTS or sewage treatment works which is found by the health officer not to be functioning in compliance with the OWTS Act or with applicable regulations or is found to constitute a hazard to public health, or has not otherwise received timely repairs under the provisions of Section 25-10-106 (1) (j), C.R.S. - 2.
+- 1. The local public health agency may issue an order to cease and desist from the use of any OWTS or sewage treatment works which is found by the health officer not to be functioning in compliance with the OWTS Act or with applicable regulations or is found to constitute a hazard to public health, or has not otherwise received timely repairs under the provisions of section 25-10-106 (1) (j), C.R.S.
 Such an order may be issued only after a hearing which shall be conducted by the health officer not less than 48 hours after written notice thereof is given to the owner or occupant of the property on which the system is located.
 The order shall require that the owner or occupant bring the system into compliance or eliminate the health hazard within a reasonable period of time, or thereafter cease and desist from the use of the system.
-A cease-and-desist order issued by the health officer shall be reviewable in the district court for the county wherein the system is located and upon a petition filed not later than ten (10) days after the order is issued.

-S. Penalties; Section 25-10-113, C.R.S.

-- 1. Any person who commits any of the following acts or violates any of the provisions of this section commits a Class 1 petty offense, as defined in Section 18-1-107, C.R.S.: - a.
-Constructs, alters, installs, or permits the use of any OWTS without first having applied for and received a permit as provided for in Section 25-10-106, C.R.S. - b.
-Constructs, alters, or installs an OWTS in a manner which involves a knowing and material variation from the terms or specifications contained in the application, permit, or variance. - c.
-Violates the terms of a cease-and-desist order that has become final under the terms of Section 25-10-106 (1) (k), C.R.S.
+A cease and desist order issued by the health officer shall be reviewable in the district court for the county wherein the system is located and upon a petition filed not later than ten days after the order is issued. - R. Penalties; Section 25-10-113, C.R.S. - 1.
+Any person who commits any of the following acts or violates any of the provisions of this section commits a Class 1 petty offense as defined in section 18-1-107, C.R.S.: - a.
+Constructs, alters, installs, or permits the use of any OWTS without first having applied for and received a permit as provided for in section 25-10-106, C.R.S.; - b.
+Constructs, alters, or installs an OWTS in a manner which involves a knowing and material variation from the terms or specifications contained in the application, permit or variance; - c.
+Violates the terms of a cease and desist order that has become final under the terms of section 25-10-106 (1) (k), C.R.S.; - d.
+Conducts a business as a systems contractor without having obtained the license provided for in section 25-10-109 (1), C.R.S., in areas which the local board of health has adopted licensing regulations pursuant to that section; - e.
+Conducts a business as a systems cleaner without having obtained the license provided for in section 25-10-109 (2), C.R.S., in areas which the local board of health has adopted licensing regulations pursuant to that section;

-- d.
-Conducts a business as a systems contractor without having obtained the license provided for in Section 25-10-109 (1), C.R.S., in areas which the Board has adopted licensing regulations pursuant to that section. - e.
-Conducts a business as a systems cleaner without having obtained the license provided for in Section 25-10-109 (2), C.R.S., in areas which the Board has adopted licensing regulations pursuant to that section. - f.
-Falsifies or maintains improper records concerning system cleaning activities not performed or performed improperly. - g.
-Willfully fails to submit proof of proper maintenance and cleaning of a system, as required by regulations adopted by the Board.
+- f.
+Falsifies or maintains improper records concerning system cleaning activities not performed or performed improperly; or - g.
+Willfully fails to submit proof of proper maintenance and cleaning of a system as required by regulations adopted by the local board of health.

-5. Site and Soil Evaluation.
+43.5 Site and Soil Evaluation